-Check that the correct jacks are operating as the control lever is operated.
+Check that the correct jacks are operating as each button is pushed.

-Refill hydraulic tank to within 1" of the top after all jacks have have been operated.
+Refill hydraulic tank to within 1" of the top after all jacks have have been operated and are fully retracted.

 NOTE: Do NOT operate system without having the ground wire grounded properly to the chassis.